pivotal-cf/docs-on-demand-service-broker/operating.html.md

 <a id="configure-bosh"></a>
 ## Setting up your BOSH director
-To be able to use the On-demand Service Broker, you need to set up your BOSH director to accept trusted connections.
-This is achieved by generating and deploying SSL certificates on the jobs that speak to the director.
-The most common way to do that is through self-signed certificates, as it is not always possible to obtain a third-party certificate.
+If the On-Demand Service Broker (ODB) is configured to communicate with BOSH on the director's private IP you can probably get away with insecure HTTP.

+If ODB is configured to communicate with BOSH on the director's public IP you will probably be using a self-signed certificate unless you have a domain for your BOSH director.
+ODB does not ignore TLS certificate validation errors (as expected), and there is no configuration option to add root certificates to the trusted pool.

-BOSH offers a feature to allow authentication in this way; for more details on how to generate and use self-signed certificates, see [Director SSL Certificate Configuration](https://bosh.io/docs/director-certs.html).
+Instead, we recommend using BOSH's `trusted_certs` feature to add the self-signed CA certificate to each VM BOSH deploys.
+For more details on how to generate and use self-signed certificates for BOSH director and UAA, see [Director SSL Certificate Configuration](https://bosh.io/docs/director-certs.html).

 <a id="upload-required-releases"></a>
 ## Upload Required Releases